Ripley median real estate price is $324,389, which is less expensive than 94.1% of California neighborhoods and 56.4% of all U.S. neighborhoods.

 This neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 14 people per square mile living here, this neighborhood is less crowded than 96.0% of America.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Ripley neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Ripley neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.5% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.9% of all neighborhoods in America.

 Did you know that the Ripley neighborhood has more Yugoslav and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.0% of this neighborhood's residents have Yugoslav ancestry and 8.6% have African ancestry.